Yandex Cloud

 The State of a cluster shows the health of its hosts, while the Status shows whether the cluster is started, stopped, or is at an intermediate stage.

-2. Hover over the indicator in the cluster row of the Availability column.
+2. In the cluster row, hover over the indicator in the Availability column.

 Cluster statesCluster states